netobserv/network-observability-operator/README.md

 More information about multi-tenancy can be found on [this page](https://github.com/netobserv/documents/blob/main/loki_operator.md#netobserv-configuration).

-Note that multi-tenancy is not possible when not using the Loki Operator.
+Note that multi-tenancy is not possible without using the Loki Operator.

 #### Network Policy

 For a production deployment, it is also highly recommended to lock down the `netobserv` namespace (or wherever NetObserv is installed) using network policies.
-An example of such a network policy is [provided here](https://github.com/netobserv/documents/blob/main/examples/lockdown-netobserv.yaml).
+An example of network policy is [provided here](https://github.com/netobserv/documents/blob/main/examples/lockdown-netobserv.yaml).

 #### Communications